mbevc1/tdns/README.md

 make build
 ```

-Which should produce a locally binary to run.
+Which should produce a locally executable binary.

 > [!NOTE]
-You'll need Golang compiler and Make.
+You'll need Golang 1.x compiler and Make.

 To run tests there is a Makefile target for that as well: